 Living within an organization or at a facility - You may provide a letter from the organization or facility (on their letterhead) stating you reside there.

 People who travel full-time - If you are using a South Dakota mail forwarding address, you will need to complete the Residency Affidavit.
 You will also need to provide one document proving your temporary South Dakota address (a campground or RV park receipt no more than one year old) and ONE DOCUMENT no more than ONE year old proving your personal mailbox (PMB) service address (receipt from the PMB business or a piece of mail with your PMB address on it).
 If you have friends or family in South Dakota and plan to use their address, you can complete and follow the instructions on the Consent for Use of Address form.

-*If you have been issued a South Dakota driver license or ID card since 12-31-09 (or an out of state driver license or ID card that is federally compliant) and you still have possession of that driver license or ID card, U.S. citizens only need to provide their federally compliant driver license or ID card and two proofs of residential address no more than one year old.
+*If you have been issued a South Dakota driver license or ID card since 12-31-09 (or an out of state driver license or ID card that is federally compliant) and you still have possession of that driver license or ID card, U.S. citizens only need to provide their federally compliant driver license or ID card and TWO PROOF of residential address no more than one year old.
 Non-citizens must also show a valid U.S. Citizenship and Immigration document authorizing their presence in the United States.

 Before your license or ID card is issued, our examiners will review your documents to make sure they comply with the federal requirements.
 We will work with you to resolve any problems with your documents and to identify any additional documents or other information that may be necessary to complete the process.
 The additional requirements are designed to establish a more secure driver license, which will address our shared concern about national security, identity theft and highway safety.